2021 NCAA Division III football rankings

 Two human polls and a committee's selections comprise the 2021 National Collegiate Athletic Association (NCAA) Division III football rankings.
-Unlike in Division I's Football Bowl Subdivision (FBS), the NCAA, Division III's college football's governing body, bestows a national championship on the winner of the Stagg Bowl – the championship round of a 32-team postseason tournament.
-The main weekly poll that begins in the preseason is the D3football.com Poll which ranks the top 25 colleges in Division III football.
-One additional poll is released midway through the season, the AFCA Division III Coaches' Poll.
+Unlike in Division I's Football Bowl Subdivision (FBS), the NCAA, Division III college football's governing body, bestows a national championship on the winner of the Stagg Bowl – the championship round of a 32-team postseason tournament.
+The main weekly poll that begins in the preseason is the D3football.com poll, which ranks the top 25 colleges in Division III football.
+The AFCA Division III Coaches Poll is released beginning midway through the season.